Confessions of a sugar addict…

 Over these years that I have dealt with this addiction, I’ve learned a lot.
 I’ve learned how dangerous refined sugar is to so many aspects of our physical and mental health.
 I’ve learned how to spot all the hidden sugars that food manufactures put in all types of packaged foods.
 I’ve learned how to make substitutes for these foods that taste even better than the originals.
 I’ve learned how to eat in a way that makes my cravings disappear.
 I’ve learned how to create healthier treats with natural sugars that don’t trigger my addiction.
 I’ve changed my taste buds by eliminating refined sugars real food tastes so much better than it used to.
 Almonds and certain vegetables taste sweet to me now, when before they might have tasted a bit bitter.
 I have learned that I don’t need to eat a treat (even a healthy one) every single day and I’ve stopped craving one.
 And most of all, I’ve learned healthy habits that I can teach my children so that they don’t have to go through the same struggle I did.

-**If you are interested in learning healthy habits to eliminate refined sugars from your diet, making flavour and nutrient packed meals that will help curb your cravings and obsessive thought and yummy refined sugar-free desserts that won’t trigger your sweet tooth, sign up for my new 21 days to Tame Your Sweet Tooth program here.
+**If you are interested in learning healthy habits to eliminate refined sugars from your diet, making flavour and nutrient packed meals that will help curb your cravings and obsessive thought and yummy refined sugar-free desserts that won’t trigger your sweet tooth join my next 21 days to Tame Your Sweet Tooth group program.
+Contact me here and ask to be put on the waiting list for the next program and you will get emailed when my I start the next group.

 This article was featured on the Healthy Living Link Party, check it out here.